 Credit Hour Requirements:

-9 semester credit hours of psychology (must include developmental psychology)
+Psychology (9 semester credit hours - must include developmental psychology)

 Note: If PSY 211 is taken to meet the statistics requirement, it cannot be used for the psychology credit hour requirement

 A minimum of 50 hours of time is required exploring physical therapy as a career.
 Career exploration can include volunteer work, observation hours, or work experience with a licensed physical therapist, as well as interviews and professional journal reading.